alexpolt/alexpolt.github.io/src/motivation.md

   happier.
 One could notice that is a very rational behaviour.
 It allows us to get a better place in a society hierarchy.

-> The worst think you can do is procrastinate.
+> The worst thing you can do is procrastinate.

   **The most important question one can ask is "What do I want from this World?"**